 - Sampling: "Apache" is a cover of The Incredible Bongo Band's "Apache".
 "Rapper's Delight" is based on a hook from "Good Times" by Chic.
 "8th Wonder" samples "Ever Ready" by Johnnie Taylor and "Daisy Lady" by 7th Wonder.

 - Patriotic Fervor: "And guess what, America: we love you!" - "Rapper's Delight".

-- Product Placement: A Lincoln Continental, a Cadillac, The Nits, and Holiday Inn are mentioned in "Rapper's Delight".
+- Product Placement: A Lincoln Continental, a Cadillac, the New York Knicks, and Holiday Inn are mentioned in "Rapper's Delight".

 - Rule of Three: A rap trio.